spongeMan3-ctrl/clix-shell/README.md

 ## 🚀 About This Project

 **CLIX** is a minimalist implementation of a system shell.
 This project was developed as a hands-on exercise in C system programming.
+I started with Code Crafters, but after a while I decided that I could do it myself.

 The primary goal was to understand how fundamental shell commands are built, how to interact with the file system at a low level, and how to handle user input/output using standard C libraries and system calls.